isaec/generate-combinations/README.md

 ## features

-Advanced type safety - the `generate` is typed such that it will not create an object that does not conform to its generic.
+Advanced type safety - the `generate` function is typed such that it will not create an object that does not conform to its generic.
 ```typescript
 type Data = {
   data: string;